SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 <h2 id="how-and-why-do-i-need-to-format-my-cv-pls-and-other-requests">How and why do I need to format my cv-pls (and other requests)?</h2>

-The cv-pls is a commonly used format across different chatrooms on Stack Overflow.
+<a id="cv-pls-format"></a>The cv-pls is a commonly used format across different chatrooms on Stack Overflow.
-You create a proper cv-pls as follows:<a id="cv-pls-format"></a>
+You create a proper cv-pls as follows:

     [tag:cv-pls] close reason https://stackoverflow/q/12345